myamiri/CNN-Model-with-Imbalanced-Dataset/README.md

 The f1 score of Convolutional Neural Network after balancing the dataset using downsampling method is less than when we are using Convolutional Neural Network adding Maxpooling.

-The result of CNN after Maxpooling :
+The prediction result of CNN after Maxpooling :

 ![ana18](https://user-images.githubusercontent.com/33470542/81513020-42952400-92f3-11ea-96f6-8231cb5dea8c.png)

-The result of CNN after downsampling :
+The prediction result of CNN after downsampling :

 ![ana19](https://user-images.githubusercontent.com/33470542/81513609-9570da80-92f7-11ea-97c1-7ebb4cfcbb51.png)